CBC-UCONN/RADseq_tutorial/02a_Lacewings_stacksdenovo.md

 `ustacks` will create three files for each sample: `samplename.alleles.tsv.gz`, `samplename.snps.tsv.gz`, and `samplename.tags.tsv.gz`.
 All will be located in the single specified output directory (see their contents [here](http://catchenlab.life.illinois.edu/stacks/manual/#files)).

-In this script, we parallelize `ustacks` using a feature of the SLURM job scheduler called _job arrays_.
+__Parallelizing ustacks__: In this script, we parallelize `ustacks` using a feature of the SLURM job scheduler called _job arrays_.
 For a detailed explanation of how to use job arrays, see [here](https://github.com/CBC-UCONN/CBC_Docs/wiki/Job-arrays-on-Xanadu).
 Briefly, in a job array we specify an extra line in the SLURM header:

 `#SBATCH --array=[0-32]%20`